 Flying Cow Food Truck

 LeRoy Heritage Museum Ice Cream (Inside the Community Building)

 There is no admission fee but any donations and proceeds raised from the event will go toward the work of local history preservation by LeRoy Heritage Museum.
-We suggest bringing a donation for the museum which can be given at the entrance to the museum.
+We suggest bringing a donation for the museum which can be given at the entrance to the museum or at the program tent.
+Suggested admission donation for the museum is $5.00 per adult.
+Age 18 and under are free.
 Thank you for your support!

 Limited seating will be available for programming under the large program tent.
 We encourage you to bring your camping chairs and stay all day to take advantage of all the great activities planned.
 Food and entertainment available all day!